fredfeng/CS162/README.md

 | 3/13             | TBD                                           | [lec14]                       |                  |     |     |
 # Grading

-1. 6 Programming Assignments: 100%
+1. 5 Programming Assignments: 70%
-2. Extra credit: 2%
+2. Midterm Exam: 30%

 Below is a grading system used by CS162 (No curving).